fabianmuecke/SwiftNewtype/README.md

 While this example is obviously easy and you'd of course never do that, in a large code base this will eventually happen, especially, if dealing with nested lists or dictionaries or closures / callbacks, where the parameter list (or return value) changes over time.
 The compiler will not help you, if you're refactoring a larger codebase.
 You're bound to miss some spots.

-This is where the concept of compiletime safe typewrappers (or [Newtype](https://wiki.haskell.org/Newtype), as they're called in Haskell) comes to the rescue.
+This is where the concept of compile-time safe type wrappers (or [Newtype](https://wiki.haskell.org/Newtype), as they're called in Haskell) comes to the rescue.

 Doing this:
 ```swift